 Take Your Camera in For Repairs

 Finally, if all else fails, take your camera in for repairs if it is still under warranty.
-Otherwise, you will have to decide whether or not it is worth it to pay for repairs given how old your gear is and what kind of value it has now versus new gear you could purchase instead.
+Otherwise, you will have to decide whether or not it is worth it to pay for repairs given how old your gear is and what kind of value it has in the current market.

 The Canon 70D camera is one of the best DSLR cameras for beginners.
-It is one of the most popular cameras that Canon makes and is used by people who are new to photography and professionals.
-However, it has its setback, which is the focus issue.
+It is one of the most popular cameras that Canon makes and is used by beginners and professionals alike.
+However, it has its setback, which leads to the focus issue.

 The setback is not a serious reason for you to overlook the camera.
 With the information on this page, you can always find it easy to get through with any tips and ways of solving the focusing issue.